 In a recent Op-Ed, Seattle native Timothy Egan wrote that President Trump has “declared war on Amazon, the nation’s second most valuable company.”
-He pointed out the irony of the going after a company that is creating more jobs than all but a handful of American states.
-And of course almost every major city in the U.S. has been competing to land the second headquarters of this global online retailer and the 50,000 high-paying positions it promises to create.
+He pointed out the irony of going after a company that is creating more jobs than all but a handful of American states.
+And of course, almost every major city in the U.S. has been competing to land the second headquarters of this global online retailer and the 50,000 high-paying positions it promises to create.

 Egan notes that Amazon is perhaps “the biggest job engine in the United States, and the president is using the power of his office to hurt it.”
-Moreover he’s doing this at the same time he’s moved to support Chinese jobs at the telecom giant ZTE.
+Moreover, he’s doing this at the same time he’s moved to support Chinese jobs at the telecom giant ZTE.
 “Too many jobs in China lost,” Trump tweeted.

 Amazon is no saint, certainly, with low wages at some warehouses and a business strategy that has crippled many small retailers.
 And as recent privacy breaches reminded us, the major tech companies could use some additional regulation to reign in their intrusions into our personal lives.

 But Egan argues that Trump isn’t concerned in the least about those issues.
 He says everything is filtered through a love-me, hate-me prism.
 Supported are rewarded and dissidents are crushed.
 Is his analysis fair?